Quicksand (Tanizaki novel): Plot

 The story is narrated by Sonoko Kakiuchi, a young woman from Osaka.
 At the start of the novel she lives comfortably with her husband Kotaro, and attends art classes at a local women's school.
 Rumors spread around the school that Sonoko is having a lesbian affair with another student, the beautiful young Mitsuko.
 Sonoko finds herself drawn to Mitsuko, though she barely knows her, and she proceeds to forge a friendship with her.
 Soon, she invites Mitsuko to her house to pose nude for her figure drawing.
 Mitsuko agrees, but insists on covering herself with a sheet.
 The sexual tension comes to a head when Sonoko rips the sheet away, thus sealing her infatuation.
 The two begin a fiery affair.

-Things are complicated by the arrival of Watanuki Eijiro, Mitsuko's sometime fiance.
+Things are complicated by the arrival of Watanuki Eijiro, Mitsuko's sometime fiancé.
 The effeminate, impotent Watanuki reveals that Mitsuko had intended to marry him, but now refuses unless he allows her affair with Sonoko to continue.
 Sonoko begins to sense that Mitsuko has been manipulating them both, but is far too mired in her infatuation – the quicksand of the title – to back out.
 Meanwhile, Sonoko's husband Kotaro has taken notice of her infatuation with Mitsuko.
 He attempts to put an end to it, but Sonoko will not be dissuaded.
 After a few chance meetings, Kotaro falls under Mitsuko's spell as well, and attempts to get closer to her.
 One evening when all three are sleeping in bed together, Sonoko awakens to find Kotaro having intercourse with Mitsuko.
 Knowing that their ménage à trois is doomed, Sonoko, Kotaro, and Mitsuko form a suicide pact, in which they will kill themselves with poison-laced sleeping powder.
 In the event, however, Sonoko wakes up, realizing that Kotaro and Mitsuko have withheld the poison from her dose, a final betrayal.